-Dr. Robson is a Professor of Anaesthesia and Charlotte F. & Irving W. Rabb Distinguished Professor of Gastroenterology and Hepatology, Harvard Medical School
+Professor of Anaesthesia and Charlotte F. & Irving W. Rabb Distinguished Professor of Gastroenterology and Hepatology, Harvard Medical School

-His major area of basic science and translational research provides the central theme of the newly formed Center for Inflammation Research.
+Dr. Robson's major area of basic science and translational research provides the central theme of the newly formed Center for Inflammation Research.
 This involves innovative work in vascular biology, immunity, immunometabolism and purinergic signaling.
-Simon’s focus over the past two decades has been on the discovery, characterization and investigations of mammalian ectonucleotidases, which are vascular, myeloid and regulatory lymphoid cell expressed ectoenzymes that hydrolyze extracellular nucleotides, such as ATP and ADP, to adenosine and derivatives.
+His focus over the past two decades has been on the discovery, characterization and investigations of mammalian ectonucleotidases, which are vascular, myeloid and regulatory lymphoid cell expressed ectoenzymes that hydrolyze extracellular nucleotides, such as ATP and ADP, to immunosuppressive adenosine and derivatives.

 Purinergic signaling is also a central component of the dysregulated inflammation in cancer.
 Immune escape of cancer involves heightened suppressive responses to extracellular nucleotides and adenosine, which are also tightly regulated by the ectonucleotidases CD39 and CD73.
 Therefore, pharmacological blockade of CD39 and CD73, as with neutralizing antibodies or small molecules, can augment host cellular responses and alter vascular homeostasis to specifically target experimental cancers.
 This bolstering of immunostimulatory effects, by overcoming immune exhaustion and augmenting responses to release of ATP post-chemotherapy, has potential clinical benefits in cancer and other states of immune exhaustion.